Presented by the

 Australian Environment Business Network (AEBN)

-The Workshop will provide the opportunity to network with delegates and presenters during AEBN’s Networking Afternoon Tea.
-Course notes will be provided at the Workshop.
+The workshop will provide the opportunity to network with delegates and presenters during AEBN’s Networking Morning Tea.
+A comprehensive set of course notes will be provided to all delegates.